 Pelete Bite Wrapper, Pelete Bite, 1930s; Nigeria; cotton; Warp x Weft (weft selvedge to selvedge): 363 x 87 cm (11 ft.
 10 15/16 in. x 34 1/4 in.); Museum purchase from General Acquisitions Endowment Fund; 1988-56-1

-In addition to Esperanza Spalding Selects, this object was previously on display as part of the exhibition David Adjaye Selects: Works from the Permanent Collection.
+This object was previously on display as a part of the exhibitions Esperanza Spalding Selects and David Adjaye Selects: Works from the Permanent Collection.